Muslim and Jewish leaders stand together in solidarity at Auschwitz | DW | 24.01.2020

 The group spent over a half-hour in an exhibit titled "Proof of the Crimes," though two Muslim representatives could only stomach a few minutes in the space: "It's so horrible," one proclaimed.

 The delegation later walked through the grounds of Birkenau, which today has morphed into a construction site.
 Preparations for the Jan.
 27 anniversary of the camp's liberation are already underway.
-More than 250 survivors and official guests are expected to be in attendance.
+More than 250 survivors and official guests are expected to attend.

 Read more: Opinion: Steinmeier's humble Auschwitz commemoration

-Dr Mohammad Abdulkarim Al-Issa (front), Secretary General of the Muslim World League leads prayers next to the memorial monument in the former German Nazi death camp Auschwitz-Birkenau.
+Dr Mohammad Abdulkarim Al-Issa (front) leads prayers next to the memorial monument at Auschwitz-Birkenau.

-Ari Gordon, responsible for Jewish-Muslim dialog at AJC, gave the opening remarks.
+Ari Gordon, responsible for Jewish-Muslim dialogue at AJC, gave the opening remarks.
 He, like most of the US delegation, is a descendant of Holocaust survivors.
-Switching between English, Hebrew and Arabic, Gordon read quotes from both the Torah and the Quran, speaking of suffering and hope, while two delegates intimately remembered their murdered relatives.
+Switching between English, Hebrew and Arabic, Gordon read quotes from both the Torah and the Koran, speaking of suffering and hope, while two delegates remembered their murdered relatives.

 Participants then lit candles and placed them at the base of the memorial site before leading one another in prayers.
 Rabbi David Rosen recited Psalm 23 and sang the Kaddish, a sanctification of God's name.
 Various attendants laid prayer mats on the cold ground of the memorial for Muslim attendees, who oriented themselves toward Mecca and fell to their knees in quiet prayer.